irmen/Pyro4/docs/source/pyrolite.rst

 objects.
 It also supports convenient access to a Pyro Flame server including the remote interactive console.

-Pyrolite only implements part of the client side Pyro library, hence its name 'lite'...
+Pyrolite is a tiny library (~50Kb) that implements a part of the client side Pyro library, hence its name 'lite'...
 Because Pyrolite has no dependencies, it is a much lighter way to use Pyro from Java/.NET than a solution with jython+pyro or IronPython+pyro would provide.